gatsbyjs/gatsby/docs/contributing/docs-contributions.md

 title: Docs Contributions
 ---

 Gatsby, unsurprisingly, uses Gatsby for its documentation website.
 Thank you in advance and cheers for contributing to Gatsby documentation!
+As of February 2019, over 800 people have contributed.
 It's people like you that make this community great!

 ## Top priorities